sfritzell/Voyant-Tutorial/topics/5-advanced.md

 ## Searching

 Several of the tools provided by Voyant support a search function.
 While it is possible to search for a single word, special syntax can be used to conduct more advanced searches.
-Here are some examples of that syntax, but if your forget, over over the "question" icon next to a search box will refresh your memory!
+Here are some examples of that syntax, but if you forget, hovering over the "question" icon next to a search box will refresh your memory!

 - __love__: exact word match
 - __lov*__: combine all words that start with "lov"
-- __^lov*__
+- __^lov*__: separate all words that start with "lov"
 - __love|loves__: combine all words separated by a pipe |
 - __"he loves"__: exact phrase match
 - __"she he love*"~10__: all words within a proximity of 10 words